-I AM A FORMER BEAUTY (and drama) queen, better known for throwing tantrums than runway prowess.
+I am former beauty (and drama) queen, better known for throwing tantrums than runway prowess.

-In my days as the reigning Miss You, I met, and slept with, men of all sizes, shapes and ages, the old ones coming first, then the young ones later when my body was withered.
-It was a prison where warders got hired and fired anytime without batting an eyelid or issuing a sack letter.
+In my days as the reigning Miss You I met, and slept, with men of all sizes, shapes and ages, the old ones coming first then the young ones later when my body was withered.
+It was a prison where warders got hired and fired anytime without batting an eyelid, or anything like a sack letter.

 His arm continued to pendulum as it had been routine, like a cow twitching its tail to brush a tsetse fly away.
-I began to scream by default, but I stopped.
+I began to scream (by default), but I stopped.
 I had seen in his eyes nothing but impassiveness.
 When he was done, I raised myself on one elbow, staring into nothing, nose and mouth squirting blood, eyes dry of tears.
-I lay there, unblinking, my mind blank like a hit-and-run victim.
+I lay there, unblinking, my mind blank like a victim of hit-and-run.

 I had liked him more than the others.
-He had a kind of forthright simplicity, not after my m(h)oney like the others who were doomed by military obeisance to everything I ordered and commanded as if they were not people but my mirror.
-When my tantrums, accompanied by bad and ugly names, became too much for them, they exiled themselves from the republic.
-I would harangue them for everything they were and should be, but they weren’t.
+He had a kind of forthright simplicity, not after my m(h)oney like the others who were doomed as though by military obeisance to everything I ordered and commanded as though they were not people but my mirror.
+When my tantrums, accompanied by bad and ugly names became too much for them, they exiled themselves from the republic.
+I would harangue them for everything they were, and should be, but they weren’t.

-It took a beating for me to break free.
-I am now a self-proclaimed bachelorette, and soon I’ll be spinster of the millennium for the love of my skin.
+It took the beating for me to break free.
+I am now a self-proclaimed bachelorette, and soon I’ll spinster, of the millennium for the love of my skin.